LoopKit/loopdocs/docs/operation/features/watch.md

 ## Watch Hardware and OS Requirements

-Loop 2.2.9 and FreeAPS is currently supported with all released versions of the Apple Watch and Apple watchOS 4.1 and newer.

 Loop 3 requires newer versions of the watch and requires watchOS 8 as a minimum.

 The compatibility list below is copied from Apple.
 Note that some version of iOS require specific versions of watchOS.
 That level of detail is not captured here.
 Please review [LoopDocs: Wikipedia Chart for Apple Versions](../../build/xcode-version.md#wikipedia-chart-for-apple-versions).